tychonievich/cso1-s2022/markdown/lab10-cpp.md

 # How this lab works

 This lab introduces key features `C++`, and describes how it deffers from `C`.
 Once you've completed the reading, we ask you implement a postfix calculator using `C++`.
-If you prefer to start coding skip to end of lab and start coding.
+If you already know C++, skip to end of lab and start coding.

 ## Compiling